pongpong-zigzag/Qubic-Wallet-Connect/DEPLOYMENT.md

 ## Local Development

-For local development, the fallback WalletConnect project ID will work automatically.
-No configuration needed unless you want to test production-like behavior.
+For local development, the configured WalletConnect project ID (`c817fdbc74c97c9862e06acf315497a9`) will work automatically.
+No configuration needed unless you want to test with a different project ID.

 ```bash
 npm install